Obinna-Nwosu-C/Regression-Tree-IBM-AI-Engineer-/README.md

 Real-World Takeaway: While the model successfully identifies the mathematical drivers of a tip, the overall $R^2$ remains relatively low (~0.03).
 This is highly expected in behavioral data science; human tipping habits are influenced by subjective factors (mood, service quality, cash vs. card) that are not captured in the TLC trip metadata.

+Further Explanation of the Exercise

+The Problem:
+Unlike your previous project where we predicted which drug a patient would take (Classification), this project tackles a Regression problem: predicting a continuous number.
+Specifically, we want to predict the exact dollar amount a passenger will tip a NYC taxi driver based on the details of their trip.

+The Approach:
+I used a Decision Tree Regressor.
+While a classification tree ends its leaves with a "majority vote," a regression tree ends its leaves with the average value of the tips for all the trips that landed in that specific leaf.
+To build the tree, it uses Mean Squared Error (MSE) to find the splits that group similar tip amounts together.

+The Data & Preprocessing:
+I used the real-world NYC TLC (Taxi & Limousine Commission) yellow taxi dataset.

+    Cleaning: I dropped irrelevant categorical and ID columns (like VendorID and payment_type) that don't mathematically help predict the tip size.
+    Scaling: I applied L1 Normalization to the feature matrix.
+This ensures that features with massive numbers (like total fare) don't unfairly dominate features with smaller numbers during the splitting process.

+The Results & (Hyperparameter Tuning):
+The most valuable part of this exercise was experimenting with the tree's max_depth (how many questions it's allowed to ask) and observing the MSE and R^2 (R-squared) scores.
+    Depth 8 (Baseline): The model achieved an MSE of ~24.5 and an R^2 of 0.028.
+    Depth 12 (Overfitting): I thought a deeper tree would be better, so I increased the depth to 12.
+Surprisingly, the MSE increased to 26.8, and the R^2 dropped to a negative number (-0.064).
+A negative R^2 means the model is literally performing worse than if it just guessed the average tip for every single person!
+The tree had memorized the training data (overfitting) and failed to generalize.
+    Depth 4 (The Sweet Spot): By restricting the tree to a depth of 4, the MSE dropped to 24.4 and the R^2 improved to 0.031.
+The simpler tree generalized much better to unseen data.

+Key Insight:
+I also ran a correlation analysis and found that the Fare Amount, Tolls Amount, and Trip Distance are the strongest mathematical predictors of how much a passenger will tip.
+However, because human tipping behavior is highly subjective and volatile, the overall R^2 remains relatively low—a very realistic outcome in real-world behavioral data science.